Skip to content

 The Verdict

 The Bugaboo Fox 5 is expensive, heavy, and unapologetically premium.
-It is also the baby item I would repurchase without hesitation.
-It made the newborn fog gentler, our walks smoother, and our days out genuinely possible.
+For many owners, it earns its keep by making the newborn phase easier, walks smoother, and days out more manageable.

-If a pram is going to be the backbone of your daily life with a baby, and you can stretch to it, this is one of the very best.
-Two years and a lot of mud later, mine still feels like the day I brought it home.
+If a pram is going to be the backbone of daily life with a baby, and the budget stretches to it, this is one of the very best options available — durable enough that owners often say it still feels solid years and plenty of mud later.

 How We Evaluate Strollers